neoforged/governance/steering-council-elections.md

 The newly elected member(s) will now act as the Steering Council member in question until the original Steering Council member(s) returns or their term expires.

+## Term Limits

+Steering Council members cannot serve for more than two consecutive terms.

 ## Considerations

 Before the election is started, ensure that the Grace Period role is taken care of.
 See more [info about that here.](./inactivity-policy#grace-period-at-steering-council-voting)